Drug & Alcohol Rehab County Durham & Near County Durham

 As its name comes from the Greek word Holos, or whole, would suggest, holistic therapies focus on healing the whole self.

-They often do this through participation in enjoyable activities – major examples include art therapy, music therapy, mindfulness, meditation, yoga, drama therapy, equine therapy, and acupuncture.
+At rehab they often do this through participation in enjoyable activities – major examples include art therapy, music therapy, mindfulness, meditation, yoga, drama therapy, equine therapy, and acupuncture.

-Individual Therapy
+Individual Therapy at rehab

 As every case of addiction has its own unique circumstances, it’s very important that we work on each person’s specific needs.

 This is where individual therapy, which focuses solely on you, can be a vital part of your recovery.
+This level of personalisation is also a huge benefit of private rehab.

-Group Therapy
+Group Therapy at rehab

 Addiction recovery can be lonely, as it makes people feel like they have nowhere to turn to.

-Family Therapy
+Family Therapy at rehab

 Two men supporting each other at a drug and alcohol rehab in Durham

-Beyond helping the person suffering from addiction in their recovery by creating a healthier family dynamic, it will also help everybody to heal from a traumatic experience.
+Beyond helping the person suffering from addiction in their rehab recovery by creating a healthier family dynamic, it will also help everybody to heal from a traumatic experience.

-Co-Dependency Treatment
+Co-Dependency Treatment at Rehab

 Co-dependency is an unhealthy relationship dynamic that often arises in addiction cases.